benwilcock/spring-cloud-stream-demo/docs/index.md

 }
 ```

-A Spring `@Component` called the `LoanChecker.java` is also constructed with a `LoanProcessor` at runtime and its `checkAndSortLoans(Loan)` method is called automatically by Spring Cloud Stream whenever a new `Loan` event arrives.
-This is because this particular method has been annotated with the `@StreamListener(LoanProcessor.APPLICATIONS_IN)` annotation as you can see in the following code snippet.
+In addition, a Spring `@Component` called the `LoanChecker.java` is constructed with this `LoanProcessor` at runtime.
+Furthermore, this component's `checkAndSortLoans(Loan)` method is called automatically whenever a new `Loan` event arrives because it's been annotated as a `@StreamListener()` for the `LoanProcessor.APPLICATIONS_IN` channel.
+You can see this annotation being used in the following code sample.

 ```java
   @StreamListener(LoanProcessor.APPLICATIONS_IN)